nezaboodka/reactronic/source/util/LinkedList.md

 LinkedList provides fast reconciliation (renovation) algorithm for lists.
-It efficiently detects differences/changes: which items are prolonged, added, moved and removed.
+It efficiently detects differences/changes: which items are reaffirmed, added, moved and removed.

 ``` typescript